lasscat/namemcpy/README.md

 namemcpy is a api wrapper for https://namemc.com

-# wip
+# How to install

-wip STILL UPDATING STUFF
+'''pip install namemcpy'''
 # Credits
 [lasscat](https://github.com/lasscat)